Urnula: Species

 The European species provisionally named Urnula brachysperma by François Brunelli in 1997 is not yet validly published.

 Several species once classified in Urnula have since been transferred to other genera in the Sarcosomataceae or the Chorioactidaceae.
-Peck's 1894 Urnula geaster is now type species of the genus Chorioactis, while Urnula pouchetii Berthet & Riousset 1965 in now in Neournula (Chorioactidaceae).
+Peck's 1894 Urnula geaster is now type species of the genus Chorioactis, while Urnula pouchetii Berthet & Riousset 1965 is now in Neournula (Chorioactidaceae).
 Urnula lusitanica, published in 1911 by Torrend and Boudier, is now Donadinia lusitanica.
 Urnula megalocrater Malençon & Le Gal 1958, Urnula platensis Speg.
 1898, and Urnula rugosa Le Gal 1958 are now all classified in the genus Plectania.

 Habitat and distribution

 Urnula species can grow as saprobes or parasites having an anamorphic state.
 Fruitbodies of U. craterium and U. hiemalis tend to persist in one location for many growing seasons, sometimes even for several decades.